celestiaorg/talis/README.md

 Talis is a multi-cloud infrastructure provisioning and configuration project that uses:

 - Pulumi (in Go) to create cloud instances on AWS or DigitalOcean
-- NixOS for system configuration and package management
+- Ansible for initial system configuration and package installation

 ## Overview

 - **Multi-cloud**: With a single codebase, you can choose which cloud provider to use—AWS or DigitalOcean
 - **Pulumi**: Handles infrastructure creation (VM instances, security groups, etc.)
-- **NixOS**: Provides declarative system configuration, ensuring reproducible environments
+- **Ansible**: Provides initial system configuration and package installation

 ## Requirements

 - Go (1.20 or higher)
 - Pulumi CLI
+- Ansible (2.9 or higher)
 - SSH key pair for instance access
 - Cloud Credentials:
   - For DigitalOcean: Personal Access Token in `DIGITALOCEAN_TOKEN` environment variable